asahisuenaga/rainbow-cursor/README.md

 ## Manual Installation

-### Chrome

 1. Download the repository and unzip the downloaded folder.
-3. Open Chrome and go to `chrome://extensions/`.
+2. Vist to `about:debugging#/runtime/this-firefox` in Firefox or `chrome://extensions/` in Chrome.
-4. Enable Developer Mode and click 'Load unpacked' and select the directory where you unzipped the extension files.
+3. For firefox, click 'Load Temporary Add-on' and select the `manifest.json`.
+For chrome, enable Developer Mode and click 'Load unpacked' and select the directory where you unzipped the extension files.

-### Firefox

-1. Download the repository and unzip the downloaded folder.
-3. Go to `about:debugging#/runtime/this-firefox`
+> [!WARNING]
-5. Click **Load Temporary Add-on** and select the `manifest.json`. *(Note: this temporary install is only active until Firefox is closed.)*
+> For firefox users, this temporary install is only active until Firefox is closed.

 ## Support